klasswerk/poc-transfer-dashboard/README.md

 3. Build REST component to interact with Cassandra

-I haven't nailed down the exact rolled up information I'd like to capture, as well as aniled down the exact REST API.
+I haven't nailed down the exact rolled up information I'd like to capture, as well as nailed down the exact REST API.